Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

-{\bf Rotating frame transformation.} Our goal is to find the conditions when the AFI can be many-body localized.
-Importantly, the driving described above is manifestly {\it not} in the high-frequency limit: condition (\ref{eq:J}) implies that the hopping amplitude $J$ is of the same order as the driving frequency, $\omega=2\pi/T$ (we set $\hbar = 1$ throughout).
-Therefore, {\it a priori}, the analysis of Ref.~\cite{Abanin20161} cannot be directly applied.
+Our goal is to find the conditions when the AFI can be many-body localized.
+Importantly, the driving described above is manifestly {\it not} in the high-frequency limit: condition (\ref{eq:J}) implies that the hopping amplitude $J$ is of the same order as the driving frequency, $\omega=2\pi/T$.
+Therefore, {\it a priori}, the analysis of Ref.~\onlinecite{Abanin20161} cannot be directly applied.

 We now perform a time-dependent unitary transformation to map our problem onto an equivalent one, which lies in the high-frequency regime as long as $W\ll \omega, J$.
 To avoid complications arising from delocalized edge states, we first consider a system on a torus.
-Geometries with edges, which feature chiral edge states, will be studied below.
 We transform to a rotating frame in which the fast motion associated with $H_{\rm id}$ is removed: \be |\Phi(t)\rangle = Q^\dagger(t)|\Psi(t)\rangle, \ Q(t)=\mathcal T e^{-i\int_0^t ds H_{\rm id}(s)}, \ee where $\Ket{\Psi(t)}$ ($\Ket{\Phi(t)}$) is the state in the original (rotating) frame.
 We note that $Q(T)=I$ is the identity operator: over one full period, evolution with $H_{\rm id}(t)$ alone returns every particle to its initial position.
 It follows that $Q(t)$ is time-periodic: $Q(t)=Q(t+T)$.

 The time evolution of $|\Phi(t)\rangle$ is generated by a transformed Hamiltonian $\tilde H(t)$, given by $\tilde{H}(t)=Q^\dagger(t) H(t) Q(t)-iQ^\dagger(t)\partial_t Q(t)$.
 By construction, Eq.~(\ref{eq:Q}) gives $Q^\dagger H_{\rm id}(t)Q-iQ^\dagger \partial _t Q=0$.
 Thus we obtain: \be \tilde{H}(t)=Q^\dagger(t)(H_{\rm dis}(t) + H_{\rm int})Q(t). \ee Since $Q(t)$ and $H_{\rm dis}(t)$ are both $T$-periodic, $\tilde{H}(t)$ is also time-periodic with period $T$.
 The periodicity of $Q(t)$ further implies that the Hamiltonian $\tilde{H}(t)$ generates the same Floquet operator as $H(t)$, and therefore the same stroboscopic evolution, $|\Psi(nT)\rangle=|\Phi(nT)\rangle$.
 It follows that if the system described by $\tilde{H}(t)$ is many-body localized, so is the system described by $H(t)$.